DFE-Digital/tra-digital-design-history/app/posts/trs-console/2023-12-15-adding-mandatory-qualifications.md

 Data is never deleted.
 Instead it’s made inactive, which means that:

 - it’s shown to DfE and TRA staff
-- it is not shown to schools or teachers when they access a teaching record
+- it is not shown to schools or teachers

 Data can be made inactive for various reasons.
 This means that it can be impossible to know why a particular piece of data is inactive.
 It also means that there is a lot of data in the database of qualified teachers which is not relevant and will never be needed.